Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 The results demonstrate that in-pixel charge processing combined with embedded machine learning can be realized in physical silicon.
 By performing data reduction at the earliest stage of readout, this approach offers a promising path to overcome bandwidth and latency limitations that currently restrict the use of tracker information in real-time decisions.
 These developments open the door to new data-driven readout strategies for future high-energy physics experiments.

 While final performance studies are ongoing, this prototype already exemplifies a broader shift in detector design: intelligence is being pushed directly into the front end.
 By co-optimizing machine-learning models and custom ASIC architectures, pixel detectors can perform real-time feature extraction and data suppression at the point of capture, easing bandwidth and latency bottlenecks that have historically limited physics sensitivity.
 Equally important, the development of this chip has strengthened a new model of industry–laboratory co-design—most notably through our collaboration with Siemens EDA—which has been essential for advancing ML-centric hardware design methodologies.
-Together, these efforts chart a path toward scalable, data-driven readout systems for next-generation collider experiments.
+Together, these efforts chart a path toward scalable, data-driven readout systems for next-generation collider experiments. \paragraph{Open-Source ASIC Design: Tools, Automation, and Testbed Infrastructure}